 Writing the Annotated bibliography

 Keep these suggestions in mind as you construct an annotated bibliography:

-- You need a relatively narrow focus (a relatively narrow research question or a working thesis sentence with a clear angle) in order to gain value from doing an annotated bibliography.
+- a relatively narrow focus: a relatively narrow research question or a working thesis sentence with a clear angle

-- As you research, select the sources that seem most related to your narrow focus.
-Skim the sources first; then more carefully read those that seem useful to your research focus.
+- select the sources most related: skim the sources first; then more carefully read those that seem useful to your research focus.

-- In your annotation for each entry in your annotated bibliography, summarize the source.
-Reproduce the author’s main ideas in your own words.
+- summarize the source: reproduce the author’s main ideas in your own words.
 Be careful to change the wording and the structure as you put the information from the source into your own words.

-- After you summarize, analyze the source.
-Ask yourself questions such as the following: Is there enough relevant information to address my narrow focus?
+- analyze the source: ask yourself questions.
+Is there enough relevant information to address my narrow focus?
 Does the author delve deeply into the subject as opposed to offering a general overview?
 What type of evidence does the author use?
 Does the author use statistical information accurately, to the best of my knowledge?

-- Be sure to use the assigned bibliographic style (usually MLA or APA style) to create the bibliography entry that begins each annotated source on your list.
+- use the assigned bibliographic style (usually MLA or APA style) to create the bibliography entry that begins each annotated source on your list.